ArsalanDotMe/arsalandotme.github.io/_posts/2024-12-31-reducing-cloud-spend-at-edgio.md

 ```

 This architecture has a few problems like variable latency depending on the amount of logs generated (latency is reduced for high throughput of logs, and latency could be quite high for low throughput) but it cannot be argued that this architecture is extremely cheap.
 The main cost components are SQS and the logs shipper lambda.
 If we're just comparing cost of the logs shipping medium, to ship the same amount of logs, SQS gives us a cost saving of over 95%.
-It is practically free compared to Cloudwatch.
+It is practically free compared to CloudWatch.

 ## Real-time Log Streaming